majdap/c-phonebook/README.md

 # Phonebook Programs (C Procedural vs Java Object-Oriented)
 These are a phonebook programs where you can store numbers, delete and display all contacts.
 There is both a Procedural and Object Oriented version of the program.
+This project demonstrates a binary tree data structure and how it can be used to quickly search for relevant information.

 # Menu Options